In this article we discuss free CAD software for makers.

 The reason is pretty simple.
 They are driven by shareholder value.
 If a solution – such as 123d Catch, which used to be another free Autodesk software doesn’t contribute to the companies profit targets it will no longer be offered for free.
 If you feel uncomfortable with putting all your eggs in one basket given that the rent for this basket might be a few hundred bucks going forward have a look at FreeCAD.

 As Blender and Inkscape, FreeCAD is open source software — so a true “free” CAD solution (free as in freedom – not as in free beer).
 That means you can download and modify the source code of the software.
 Even if the website closes down you will always be able to use the software and adopt it to your needs.

 FreeCAD is still under heavy development but it comes with a fully parametric design system and is able to create gcode as well as technical drawings.
-It is not that great for multipart assemblies but looking at the prototype for a new assembly system this could change quickly.
+While FreeCAD was at the publishing of this article a bit clumsy when it comes to multipart assemblies a lot has changed and I published a post on FreeCAD for woodworkers and a detailed instruction on multi-part assemblies.

 It might be more difficult to get used to the software but for us the benefit of using an open source solution easily outweighs the more difficult learning curve.